vmmunoza/nuHawkHunter/README.md

 - `cross_sections.py`: includes the relevant cross sections employed.

-- `event_rate.py`: computes the event rate for the PBH signals and for the backgrounds.
+- `experiments.py`: includes the definition of the different experiments and the methods to compute the event rate for the PBH signals and for the backgrounds.

 - `chi2.py`: functions to compute and interpolate the chi2.

 ## Stuff to do

-- Calcular correctamente los backgrounds NC para JUNO, para lo que hace falta incluir más cross sections.

-- Para el IBD, se usa la cross section total en vez de integrar la diferencial, porque esto me da problemas numéricos.
-Buena aproximación?
-Solucionar!

 - Incluir los bounds correctos para SK, usando cálculo de Sergio